 The microwave can be used to make so many things and it is the quickest was to make keto vanilla custard.
 Let’s go through the step by step instructions if you choose to make it this way.

-Sprinkle the sugar-free custard with nutmeg and heat for another 1 minute.
+- Sprinkle with nutmeg and heat for another 1 minute.
 Let it rest for 3-4 minutes.

 Best Tips for Custard